27

 Will There Be Any Changes to Asbestos Policies in Canada in 2025?

-We can never know for certain, but it is unlikely that any asbestos policies will change in Canada in 2025.
+We can never know for certain, but it is unlikely that asbestos policies will change significantly in Canada in 2025.
 This is because in the recent past, several new rules and regulations have taken effect, and these policy changes—as usual—were years in the making.
 In our blog below, we will review what the most recent changes are.

 January 1, 2024

 New rules came into effect governing the removal, transportation, and disposal of asbestos in British Columbia.
-Starting at that date asbestos contractors not only have to be licensed to operate in BC, but those performing asbestos abatement have to complete required safety training complete with certifications.
+Starting at that date asbestos contractors not only have to be licensed to operate in BC, but those performing asbestos abatement have to complete required safety training complete with worker certifications.

 April 1, 2024